yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 Either the *types* or *diff* keyword must be specified to select atom types for swapping

-Keyword Summary
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-types = Select random atom matching first type as type I, remaining atom types are valid for selecting atom J. diff = Select random atom of this type as atom I, all atoms are valid for type J. ke = re-scale velocities when atoms are swapped based on difference in mass region = select only atoms I and J from region rates = pre-factor modification to the J atom selection probability based on atom type.

 Restart, fix_modify, output, run start/stop, minimize info